Sakelig/Sakelig/README.md

 🖥 My goal is to become the best programmer i can be, so im always working on something to always be improving.

-🏗 I find structuring and making databases alot of fun, since working on finding the best solution for the given task can be very satisfying.
+🏗 I find structuring and making databases alot of fun, since working on finding the best solution for the given task is very satisfying.

 💪 I love working out with the same reason as programming, as something to always improv on.